Putin in self-isolation due to COVID cases in inner circle

 Russian authorities have been regularly criticized for underplaying the pandemic and for rarely imposing measures to control it even in the face of surges in cases.
 Russia’s death toll is currently running at its highest level of the pandemic, with just under 800 fatalities a day.
 Nevertheless, hardly any virus restrictions are currently in place.

-Putin has hardly ever worn a mask in public, though he appeared to work largely remotely before he was vaccinated.
+Putin has hardly ever worn a mask publicly, though he appeared to work largely remotely and was rarely seen in public for a period before he was vaccinated.

 On Monday, Putin attended several public events, most of which were indoors and where it appeared from images on TV that no one wore masks.
 He shook hands with Russian Paralympians and pinned medals on them, attended military exercises alongside Defense Minister Sergey Shoigu and other officials, and met with Syrian President Bashar Assad, whose hand he also shook.